AbstractXan/abstractxan/src/website.md

 Channels are 'blocking' in nature.
 Always a good practice to close channel from sender's end.
 Closing a channel from receivers end might cause sender to panic.

+### Object Oriented
+Weakly object oriented.
+Go provides structs.
+But no classes.
+No inheritance.
+No generics.
+Faster implementation.

 # Resources
 ## Competitive Coding